Supplemental Disability Insurance: What is it? Do you need it?

 Consider supplemental disability insurance

-Consider a group in this example to see how it works.
+Consider this example to see how it works.

-Let’s say you have group LTD insurance that pays 60% of your base salary up to a maximum of $10,000.
-If you earn $225,000 with a bonus, your monthly gross salary is $18,750 and if there was no cap the monthly benefit would be $11,250.
-But the group LTD benefit is capped at $10,000, which covers about 53% of your monthly salary.
+Let’s say you have group long-term disability insurance that pays 60% of your base salary up to a maximum of $10,000.
+If you earn $225,000 with a bonus, your monthly gross salary is $18,750.
+If there was no cap, the monthly benefit would be $11,250.
+But the group long-term disability benefit is capped at $10,000, which covers about 53% of your monthly salary.

 If you purchased supplemental disability insurance with a maximum benefit of $5,000, you’d add that amount to your total monthly benefit, which means combined you’d replace 80% of your salary.